MSecure/contact-tracing-us/Covid WA_Nofitfy_v_minted142004/README.md

 Privacy Violation
-- It says that it doesn't log private info, however according to the report it logs sensitive info [False Positive] ~ all info being logged is info voluntarily given by the user itself
+- It says that it doesn't log private info, however according to the report it logs sensitive info
+- Private information like username, password, and keys are hardcoded ~ [False Positive]

 Ghera Vulnerabilities:
 - App uses SQLite RawQuery so it's vulnerable to code injection, but instead it